Back to blog

 aicryptotutorialagents

 Coinbase recognized this gap and launched its Agentic Wallets product in late 2025, providing wallets with programmable guardrails.
-EmblemAI takes a different approach: a CLI-first tool that any agent framework can shell out to, with 200+ pre-built trading tools across 14 categories and support for Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin out of the box.
+EmblemAI takes a different approach: a CLI-first tool that any agent framework can shell out to, with 200+ pre-built trading tools across 14 categories — including swaps, DeFi yield, market analytics, NFTs, prediction markets, and cross-chain bridges — and native support for 7 blockchains: Solana, Ethereum, Base, BSC, Polygon, Hedera, and Bitcoin.

-``` # Interactive mode -- opens browser for login emblemai # Agent mode -- zero-config, auto-generates a wallet emblemai --agent -m "What are my wallet addresses?" ```
+# Agent mode -- zero-config, auto-generates a walletemblemai --agent -m "What are my wallet addresses?"

 Each password deterministically generates the same wallet every time.
 Different passwords produce different wallets.
 This means you can give each agent its own isolated wallet simply by assigning a unique password: